apache/parquet-format/proposals/README.md

 Make sure you consider the [requirements document](https://docs.google.com/document/d/1qGDnOyoNyPvcN4FCRhbZGAvp0SfewlWo-WVsai5IKUo/edit?tab=t.0#heading=h.v4emiipkghrx)  to ensure the success of the POC.
 (Note: this doc would become a markdown page in the repo)

-*Transition:* There is enough clarity on the spec for the new feature and we have identified the reference implementations to be implemented to be able to release.
+*Transition:* There is enough clarity on the spec for the new feature and we have identified the 2 initial reference implementations for verification.

 ### Implementation
 Once we have reached enough consensus on the formalized spec change and validated it through the POC, we should have a clear idea of whether we want to pursue the implementation across the ecosystem.